YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 * Area of sg13g2_dlhq_1   : 30.84480
 * Area of sg13g2_mux2_1   : 18.14400

-MUX2 is almost 3× smaller than the DFF gate and could be used as a latch by feeding its output back to an input (if you know the old antifuse Actel FPGAs sur as A1xxx, you know what I mean).
+MUX2 is almost 3× smaller than the DFF gate and could be used as a latch by feeding its output back to an input (if you know the old antifuse Actel FPGAs such as A1xxx, you know what I mean).
 This might not work well so I implement two versions:

 * tt_um_ygdes_hdsiso8_mux2 with the MUX2 trick, for the best density,
 * tt_um_ygdes_hdsiso8_dlhq with the typical transparent latch DLHQ, whose size is in-between.